 Spring Valley is located south of the Dayton resource area and south and east of State Route 341.
 Ground magnetic geophysical surveys identified a linear anomalous corridor, defined by a series of relative magnetic lows.
 Limited drilling in Spring Valley has intercepted altered volcanic host rocks and identified several mineralized zones.
-Selected drill hole intercepts are highlighted (see Figure 4 in the Exploration section of the Management Discussion and Analysis).
-The expanded exploration program for Spring Valley will include phased drilling programs that will continue southerly from SR341 to the historic Daney mine site (see Figure 5 in the Exploration section of the Management Discussion and Analysis).
+Economic gold mineralization has been intercepted in several widely spaced drill holes during prior Spring Valley programs and selected drill hole intercepts are highlighted (see Figure 5 in the Exploration section of the Management Discussion and Analysis).
+The expanded exploration program for Spring Valley will include phased drilling programs that will continue southerly from SR341 to the historic Daney mine site (see Figure 6 in the Exploration section of the Management Discussion and Analysis).
 The targeted area has a total strike length of approximately 8,000 feet.